TheRedElement/RecipeDatabase/recipes/Stollen.md

 	1. wrap *Stollen* in *aluminium foil* and place in *ziplock bag*
 		1. ensures that it doesn't dry out
 	2. this way the *Stollen* can be stored for several weeks in a cool place
+		1. do NOT use the fridge because then it drys out

 ### Aroma Ripening
 1. let the *Stollen* sit for $\pu{1-2weeks}$